howistart/howistart-hakyll/posts/elixir/1/index.md

 title: Elixir
 author: José Valim
 subheading: Creator of Elixir
-bio: <a href='https://twitter.com/josevalim'>José Valim</a> is creator of <a href='http://elixir-lang.org'>Elixir</a> and member of the <a href='http://rubyonrails.org'>Rails Core Team</a>.
-He is also co-founder of <a href='http://plataformatec.com.br'>Plataformatec</a>, a consultancy based in Brazil, and an active conference speaker.
+bio: <a href='https://twitter.com/josevalim'>José Valim</a> is creator of <a href='http://elixir-lang.org'>Elixir</a>.
+He is also co-founder of <a href='http://plataformatec.com.br'>Plataformatec</a>, a consultancy based in Brazil, a book author, and an active conference speaker.
-date: 2014-07-10
+date: 2019-07-01
 ---

 Portal